Be With You (2018 film): Production

 The film is based on the Japanese novel Be with You, written by Takuji Ichikawa.

+Also, Japan made the film 'Be with you' based on Novel which have same title with movie in 2005.

 Son Ye-jin and So Ji-sub have previously worked together in the 2001 drama series Delicious Proposal as siblings.
 Ko Chang-seok and So Ji-sub have also appeared together previously in the 2008 film Rough Cut.

 Filming began August 12, 2017 and finished November 12, 2017 in Daejeon, South Korea.

 Release

 On March 6, 2018, a promotional press conference was held with the main cast and director in presence.

-Be with You was released internationally in 17 countries including: USA, Canada, Britain, Ireland, Australia, New Zealand, Taiwan, Singapore, Taiwan, Vietnam and Malaysia.
+Be With You was released internationally in 17 countries including: USA, Canada, Britain, Ireland, Australia, New Zealand, Taiwan, Singapore, Taiwan, Vietnam and Malaysia.

 The film was released in local theaters on March 14, 2018.

+Now, people can see this film on Watcha, Tiving, Apple TV, etc.

 Reception

-According to Korean Film Council, Be with You achieved first place at the local box office on its opening day by attracting 89,758 moviegoers.
+According to Korean Film Council, Be With You achieved first place at the local box office on its opening day by attracting 89,758 moviegoers.
 The film was shown 4,275 times on 989 screens.

 During the first weekend of its release, the film sold a total of 682,789 tickets, accounting for 44.6 percent of the weekend tickets and placing first at the weekend box office.

-Be with You surpassed 1 million viewers within seven days since its local release and is ahead of popular melo-romance films Architecture 101 and The Beauty Inside which took eight and nine days respectively to achieve 1 million moviegoers.
+Be With You surpassed 1 million viewers within seven days since its local release and is ahead of popular melo-romance films Architecture 101 and The Beauty Inside which took eight and nine days respectively to achieve 1 million moviegoers.

 Throughout the second weekend, the film attracted 576,981 moviegoers at 1,190 screens by placing second at the weekend box office.
 The total number of ticket sales increased to 1.82 million by the end of the second weekend.